wjzhengsh/blockchain/howto/helm_install_icp.md

     Replace the following values:
     - `<archive-name>` with the name of the downloaded `.tgz` file.
     - `<cluster_CA_domain>:8500` with domain that you use to log in to your ICP cluster.
+    - `<repo-name>` with the helm repository where you want to upload the chart.
+Run 'cloudctl catalog repos' to list your repositories.

     When this command completes successfully, you can see something that is similar to the following information:
     ```